 Solution: The target audience for weight loss ads should be eighteen plus.
-The advertised practises should also be safe.
+The advertised practices should also be safe.

 Solution: Promote health benefits instead of using guilt-tripping strategies.

-4) Having Too Much Text in Your Ad Images: Previously, Facebook denied ads that had over 20% covered in texts.
-However, your ad will be disapproved if it has too much text, but the reach will be lower with low-to-medium text-use.
+4) Having Too Much Text in Your Ad Images: Previously, Facebook denied ads that had over 20% covered in the text.
+However, your ad will be disapproved if it has too much text, but the reach will be lower with low-to-medium text use.

-Solution: Avoid using texts in the pictures.
+Solution: Avoid using text in the pictures.
 Show your persuasion abilities in the caption instead.
 You definitely don’t want to be losing money with a lower reach.

-Solution: Read and understand Facebook’s ad policy and make sure that your website matches their guidelines.
+Solution: Read and understand Facebook’s ad policy and ensure your website matches its guidelines.

 6) Poor Grammar and Punctuation: The title is self-explanatory.
 Facebook will disapprove your ad if the level of grammar and punctuation is subpar.
 Facebook believes a subpar level could be misleading your target audience.

 Solution: Never use before and after photos.
 Your ad will surely get disapproved.
-Instead, use a similar type of content such as promoting before and after results in a storytelling approach in a blog.
+Instead, use a similar type of content such as promoting after photos with a storytelling approach in a blog.
 Then, you can market the blog and get your message across to your target audience.
 It is very important to mention a disclaimer within the blog that states that results and gains are atypical.

 Conclusion: Facebook has plenty of reasons to reject paid ads.
 Nonetheless, these are the most common reasons that Gym Owners face.